Always aim high

 }

 Well, yeh, that works, just like the first snippet of CSS does, but it’s not global enough for my liking.
-What happens if say, I want to use an <ins>
+What happens if say, I want to use an <ins> element one day?

 The answer is a universal selector, also known as a wildcard: